IDSF21/assignment-2-AndyLu98/README.md

 **1. Where do countries get their energy from?**

-**2. Are countries starting the transition to renewable energy production?**
+**2. Are countries starting the transition to renewable energy production?
+If so, when did the transition start?**

 **3. Does public opinion on climate change have an impact on the transition to renewable energy production?**